Salt Water Gargle Vs. COVID-19: Researchers Launch Study to Lessen Symptoms and Duration of Illness

-Researchers in Scotland aim to find out.
+Researchers in Scotland aims to find out.
 Scientists at the University Edinburg are enrolling a new study to determine whether salt water treatments can reduce symptoms in people with COVID-19 symptoms.
 As Professor Aziz Sheikh, director of the university's Usher Institute, said in the announcement, "We are now moving to trial our salt water intervention in those with suspected or confirmed COVID-19, and hope it will prove to be a useful measure to reduce the impact and spread of the infection.”

 The trial is based on research the authors published in the Journal of Global Health March 29 entitled, “Hypertonic saline nasal irrigation and gargling should be considered as a treatment option for COVID-19.”
 They cited tests showing that DNA- and RNA-enveloped and non-enveloped viruses – specifically herpes simplex virus, human coronavirus 229E (HCoV-229E), respiratory syncytial virus, influenza A virus, and coxsackievirus B3 – were inhibited by chloride ions in salt.

 “In COVID-19, high titers of SARS-CoV-2 are detectable in the upper respiratory tract of asymptomatic and symptomatic individuals.
 The titers are higher in the nose than the throat, suggesting measures that control the infection and viral shedding will help reduce transmission,” the authors wrote.
-Until an effective antiviral therapy of vaccine is available, salt (NaCl) may be effective at reducing symptoms because its antiviral effects work across viral types.
+Until an effective antiviral therapy of vaccine is available, salt water gargle (NaCl) may be effective at reducing symptoms because its antiviral effects work across viral types.

 That work was based on the authors’ 2019 pilot study, known as the Edinburgh and Lothians Viral Intervention Study (Elvis).
 That trial recruited otherwise healthy adults within two days of them contracting a cold.
 Of the initial group of 68 who were accepted for the trial, 56% were infected with rhinovirus and 31% with coronaviruses.
 The remainder were infected with enterovirus, influenza A virus, parainfluenza virus type 3, respiratory syncytial virus and human metapneumovirus.
 A total of 54 individuals completed the controlled trial.